DappCoderr/Git-Tutorial/README.md

 New merge Conflict by user 2

-21. `git fetch origin master` -> To fetch the latesh changes
+21. `git fetch origin master` -> To fetch the latest changes

 22. `git merge origin/master` -> To merge the changes from the remote 'master' branch.